usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 15d %}
 {% asset design-standards/fig_15d.gif alt="" %}
 {% figcaption %}
-Similar to 15(c) except that returned curb ramps are provided at each corner of the intersection.
+<p>Similar to 15(c) except that returned curb ramps are provided at each corner of the intersection.
 A minimum 48 inch (1220 mm) long clear floor space is provided at the bottom of the curb ramp within the marked crossing area.
-A well defined edge is provided at the side of each curb ramp.
+A well defined edge is provided at the side of each curb ramp.</p>
 {% endfigcaption %}
 {% endfigure %}